Ondine

 A new variation was composed for Draeger as Ondine in the Grand Pas des Nayades of the second act.

 A Pas de Trois was added to the first scene of the third act.
 Though Pugni had composed a Pas de Cinq to be inserted into this scene of the ballet when it was expanded in Russia, Thompson chose to replace the pas.
 It was initially planned to adapt Pugni’s pas into a Pas de Trois, with the Entrée, Coda and two female variations (Variation I and Variation III) being adapted from Pugni’s music while the male variation (Variation II) would be newly composed by Bardet.
 However, such an insertion would have made the third act comparatively too long (as a new Pas de la Rose Flétrie was to be added to the second scene of the third act) so it was decided to cut the pas.
 The male variation was transferred to the Pas de Six as a variation for Mattéo and new music for a shorter Pas de Trois (on the rhythm of a polka mazurka) was composed by Bardet.
-However, the shorter polka mazurka was included at the première, the pas was cut during the run as its inclusion still made the third act comparatively too long.

 A brand new Pas de la Rose Flétrie was added to replace Pugni’s original tarentelle.
 This pas was set to Bardet’s original music and was composed for Draeger’s debut.
 It went on to become a celebrated part of the ballet, with Draeger being praised for her acting in portraying the gradually wearying nymph.